 Abigail Wilson

-Abigail Wilson is the co owner and flow coordinator at Friendly Neighborhood Plumber, a family run, community focused plumbing company based in Knoxville, Tennessee.
-Since launching the business in 2023, Abigail has played a key role in growing a trusted local brand by combining a heart for service with strong operational and organizational leadership.
+Abigail Wilson is the Co-Owner and Flow Coordinator at Friendly Neighborhood Plumber, a family-run, community-focused plumbing company based in Knoxville, Tennessee, founded in 2023 alongside her husband, Joe Cox, a Knoxville plumber and co-owner.
+Since launching the business, Abigail has played a key role in growing a trusted local brand by combining a heart for service with strong operational and organizational leadership.

-She oversees the behind the scenes work that keeps the business running smoothly, including marketing and brand development, scheduling, customer communication, administrative operations, and building systems and processes that support both the team and the overall customer experience.
+She oversees the behind-the-scenes work that keeps the business running smoothly, including marketing and brand development, scheduling, customer communication, administrative operations, and building systems and processes that support both the team and the overall customer experience.
 Her background in wellness, small business operations, and massage therapy brings a unique balance of empathy, structure, and grit to her role.
+Working in partnership with Joe Cox in the field, she helps ensure every customer experience reflects both quality workmanship and thoughtful communication.

-Abigail thrives in the fast paced world of small business ownership, where she balances day to day operations with long term planning, team coordination, and leadership development.
-She believes that clear systems, consistent communication, and strong relationships are essential to building a business that is both sustainable and people centered.
+Abigail thrives in the fast-paced world of small business ownership, balancing day-to-day operations with long-term planning, team coordination, and leadership development.
+She believes that clear systems, consistent communication, and strong relationships are essential to building a business that is both sustainable and people-centered.

 • Roane State Community College - AS General Studies